12th grade reading list for students aged 17-18

 Diving into the Wreck by Adrienne Rich

 A collection of poems from Adrienne Rich written when the battle for women’s rights in America was gaining a voice.
-Full of powerful and evocative language these distinctive poems resonate in #metoo era.
+Full of powerful and evocative language these distinctive poems resonate in the #metoo era.

 The Autobiography of Malcolm X by Alex Haley & Malcolm X